 “A Singapore office has been on our roadmap for a while.
 We have a growing number of global clients there and it made sense for us to look at ways we could better serve them.
 Also increasing our global footprint is vital to scaling Snobal and building a world leading technology company.
 The traction we’ve seen in Singapore and SouthEast Asia the last few years shows there is an increasing appetite for our digital twin technology.
 It felt like the right time for us”.

-Snobal will focus on enabling its Singaporean and SouthEast Asian based clients to create, deliver and analyse digital twins of their environment, information or processes through use of the Snobal’s proprietary spatial insight platform and VR and AR products for design collaboration, stakeholder and public engagement, virtual training and asset planning and maintenance.
+Snobal will focus on enabling its Singaporean and SouthEast Asian based clients to create, deliver and analyse digital twins of their built environment, information or processes through use of the Snobal’s proprietary spatial insights (virtual reality and augmented reality) platform and products for design collaboration, stakeholder and public engagement, virtual training and asset planning and maintenance.

 Award winning Snobal is Australia’s leading technology company working in newer technologies such as spatial computing, virtual reality and augmented reality.

 Snobal was founded in 2014 by Murray James and Ann Nolan with a vision to make it easy for business to communicate, understand and manage complex built environments, information and processes using transformative technologies such as virtual reality, augmented reality and artificial intelligence.

 It’s common knowledge that gender diversity is essential in technology.
 And if you’re a company like Snobal working in newer technologies such as virtual reality, augmented reality (XR), not to mention spatial computing and artifical intelligence building gender diverse teams is critical.